0xM1cx/Obsidian-Notes/Cybersecurity/CyberTrainingPlatforms_Notes/Letsdefend.io_Notes/Linux4BlueTeam.md

 ### tail
 Unlike the `head` command the `tail` command is used to see the lines at the end of the file.
 The `-n` parameter is allows to see the specified number of lines at the end of the file.
 E.g. to see the 5 last lines in the file we type `head -n 5 <filename>`

+### grep
+This command is used to search within a file.
+The word/s to be searched are given as parameters.
+E.g to search for the word "hello" in a file called <u>RandomWords.txt</u> we would type `grep hello RandomWords.txt`